 How long are the lessons, and what are your rates?
-I offer lessons of varying lengths to accommodate each student's (and their family's) schedule.
-The first lesson is complimentary and free of charge so that the student and I are able to decide if we are a good fit.
+Lessons are available in 30, 45, and 60 minute time slotsto accommodate each student's (and their family's) schedule.
+The first lesson is complimentary and free of charge so the student and I are able to decide if we are a good fit.
 If we're not the ultimate student-and-teacher pair, you don't have to worry about asking for a refund.

 What subjects are covered in lessons?
 This varies per student based upon their goals, but here are some topics I have worked on with previous students: embouchure, tone, technique, hand position, posture, articulation, intonation, tempo, balance, blend, rhythm, music history, music theory, rehearsal behavior, ensemble skills, and elements of professionalism